jeffersonnnn/ZEclipse/docs/TECHNICAL_DOCUMENTATION.md

 ### Privacy Guarantees

-BlackoutSOL implements the following privacy features:
+ZEclipse implements the following privacy features:

 1. **Zero-Knowledge Proofs**
    - Transfers use ZK proofs to hide the connection between sender and recipient